 US 34 and US 287 ACCESS Project

-In 2023, the City of Loveland Public Works Department prioritized improving the intersection of US 34 and US 287—one of the City’s most heavily traveled and critical roadways.
+In 2023, the City of Loveland Public Works Department prioritized improving the intersection of US 34 and US 287 — one of the City’s most heavily traveled and critical roadways.
 This intersection, located in the heart of Loveland, is a crucial connector for regional commuters and local traffic.
-Addressing safety, reducing congestion, and enhancing bike and pedestrian accessibility were identified as essential goals to meet the needs of our growing community.
+Addressing safety, reducing congestion, and enhancing bike, pedestrian, and transit accessibility were identified as essential goals to meet the needs of our growing community.

 Project Vision

-In 2023, the City of Loveland brought together a dedicated team of engineers, planners, and professional consultants to study the traffic patterns, safety concerns, and operational needs at the US 34 and US 287 intersections.
+The City of Loveland has brought together a dedicated team of engineers, planners, and professional consultants to study the traffic patterns, safety concerns, and operational needs at US 34 and US 287 intersections.
 Through detailed analysis, the team identified several promising infrastructure solutions to address the corridor’s growing transportation demands and challenges.
-Over the coming years, these efforts will focus on designing improvements such as additional turn lanes, enhanced traffic safety measures, and upgraded infrastructure for pedestrians, cyclists, and other transit modes.
+Over the coming years, these efforts will focus on designing improvements such as additional turn lanes, enhanced traffic safety technology, and upgraded infrastructure for active modes transportation.

 Project Goals